oliviervroom/realestate_predictor/README.md

 # Rental Income Prediction Application

 ## Overview
+This is the public repo version of our project.

 This application provides a user interface for real estate investors to:
 1. Input property characteristics and see predicted rental income
 2. Adjust rental prices and compare with predictions